jesstelford/esnext-generation/traditional-iterating/fail.md

 # Hint

-Try using `forEach` to loop over the array, like so:
+Try using `forEach` to iterate over the array, like so:

 ```js
 module.exports = function max(arr) {